divya-mohan0209/divya-mohan0209/README.md

 ## I'm excited about opportunities resulting from the confluence of open source, cloud native, and modern infrastructure.

 <p>In my 9+ years of industry experience, I've worked extensively alongside students, developer communities, enterprise teams, academics, and senior ExCo members in different capacities, helping me deliver better value outcomes for them.
-Passionate about great documentation & contributor/end user experience in the cloud native open source ecosystem, I co-chair documentation for the <a href=https://github.com/kubernetes/community/tree/master/sig-docs#chairs> Kubernetes</a> and <a href="https://github.com/orgs/litmuschaos/teams/sig-documentation/members">LitmusChaos</a> projects.
+Passionate about great documentation & contributor/end user experience in the cloud native open source ecosystem, I co-chair documentation for the <a href=https://github.com/kubernetes/community/tree/master/sig-docs#chairs> Kubernetes</a> project.
 I've also worked with <a href="https://home.cern/">CERN</a> on <a href="https://github.com/divya-mohan0209/Google-Season-of-Docs-2020">Google Season of Docs, 2020</a> to automate & create the <a href="http://rucio.cern.ch/documentation/">documentation</a> for <a href="https://rucio.cern.ch/">Rucio</a>, a data management system powering the Large Hadron Collider.</p>

 <p>A <a href="https://www.cncf.io/people/ambassadors/">CNCF ambassador</a> and a <a href="https://community.cncf.io/cloud-native-students/">co-organizer of the CNCF Student user group</a>, I have spoken at various <a href="https://github.com/divya-mohan0209/talks">global events</a> about my adventures in the cloud native space and <a href="https://github.com/divya-mohan0209/published-content">published content</a> on the web.
 I've also co-led efforts towards creation and review of the <a href="https://www.cncf.io/certification/kcna/">Kubernetes and Cloud Native Associate Certification Examination</a>.</p>